thriveth/CubeFitter.jl/README.md

 - [x] Allow to measure flux/upper limits numerically when S/N threshold is not met (now does this all the time, whether S/N threshold is met or not - it is computationally cheap and simpler this way. .
-- [x] Spectrum extraction and fitting from arbitrary masks, e.g. fragmentation maps.
 - [x] Implement Voronoi binning
+- [x] Spectrum extraction and fitting from arbitrary masks, e.g. fragmentation maps or Voronoi bins.
 - [ ] Allow user to fix ratio between lines of doublets with shared upper levels.
 - [ ] Create interface to select lines to always fit together (useful for